jbargu/war-sheep/README.md

 # War sheep

 A game of sheep and war machines made for [Bevy Jam #2](https://itch.io/jam/bevy-jam-2).
 It prioritizes learning of the framework over actual playability of the game.
-A web version is available [here](https://jbargu.github.io/war-sheep/).
+A web version is available [here](https://jbargu.github.io/war-sheep/) and on [itch.io](https://jbargu.itch.io/war-sheep).

 ## Playing